-UPDATE: Q2’19: Now in development within IRI DarkShield are native out-of-the-box connectors for Cassandra and MongoDB that will not require export/mask/import steps.
+UPDATE: Q3’19: Now available in IRI DarkShield are native out-of-the-box connectors for Cassandra and MongoDB that do not require export/mask/import steps.
 Like FieldShield, DarkShield is also available (included) in subscriptions to the Voracity platform.
+See this how-to-article for finding and masking PII floating in Cassandra databases.
+If you are interested in populating Cassandra with synthetic test data, see this article.

 Cassandra DataStax cannot mask specific columns to stop unauthorized users from seeing personally identifiable information (PII).
 In this article, we will show how to export data from a Cassandra database to a CSV file, and use the IRI FieldShield product (also available in the IRI Voracity platform) to randomize, mask, and encrypt the data in that CSV file.
 Then we will import that data back into Cassandra, updated and protected.
 Another article is planned upon release of IRI’s more direct connection to the DB.